falberthen/EcommerceDDD/README.md

 ## Welcome to Ecommerce DDD

-My main goal with this project is to demonstrate how to build a full-stack application using principles of domain-driven design and SOLID to provide an expressive and cohesive code.
+This project is a showcase of how to build a full-stack application using domain-driven design and SOLID principles to provide an expressive and cohesive code.
 Besides, provide an easy-to-use and scalable API to power a SPA application.
-Last but not least, I also demonstrate the powerful combination of the CQRS pattern and Event Sourcing.
+Last but not least, I also demonstrate the powerful combination of the CQRS pattern with Event Sourcing.

-<br>The chosen domain was e-commerce, although this project is not intended to be a real or much less ideal implementation of e-commerce solution for production, it is capable of demonstrating a purchasing cycle that goes from product selection to final payment through established business rules.
+<br>Although this project is not intended to be a real or much less ideal implementation of an e-commerce solution, it is capable of demonstrating a purchasing cycle that goes from product selection to final payment through established business rules and events.

 <br>Thanks for getting here, and <b>let your star</b> if you liked it!
-I will always keep working to improve the project with optimizations, tests, and refactorings.
+I will always keep working to improve it.

 <hr>